 Provide a total for all other nonrenewable generating resources under QF contracts, if any.
-This may include resources that had QF eligibility according to
+This may include resources that had QF eligibility according to PURPA but now supply capacity and energy under new standard offer PPA, newly negotiated contracts, or CPUC-approved settlement agreements.

-The effective capacity that can be expected from this resource as determined by methodologies prescribed by the California Public Utilities Commission.
+10 The effective capacity that can be expected from this resource as determined by methodologies prescribed by the California Public Utilities Commission.